You and your spouse finally made the decision. you’re getting married in Bali. You’re engaged and you’re planning your happiest day in your life.

-- Your estimated budget (they don’t push you to have irrational budget or give you rational idea how much you will spend)
+- Your estimated budget (they don’t push you to have an irrational budget or give you a rational idea how much you will spend)

-- Are they give you more options of vendors?
+- Are they giving you more options of vendors?
 And asking if you have any vendor in mind?

 Choose a Venue